Defacto2/server/README.md

 [DIR] Addiction In Releasing                       3    19k
 ```

+- [ ] Run an automated test to confirm 200 status for all routes.
+Run this on startup using a defer func?
 - [ ] All SQL stmts need to account for `delete_at`
 `qm.WithDeleted`
 - [ ] Tests for routes and templates.